 Bottom left photo: Herbert Bayer (back of head), Marian Willard (back), Ise Gropius (center), and Ati Gropius (above), circa 1940.
 Bottom right photo: Constance Breuer (at railing), Dottie Noyes (on bookshelf), and Christopher Tunnard, circa 1940.

 1939 - The Edward and Margrit Fischer House and Studio, aka Waldermark, 1300 Wrightstown Road, Newtown PA.
 Commissioned 1938.
+Designed with Walter Gropius.
 The Fischers were friends of Breuer and Gropius from the Bauhaus days.
-The house was designed with Walter Gropius.
 Breuer designed a guest house, at 1280 Wrightstown Road, which was built in 1948.
 There is also a garage.
 Sold in 1996 to David F. and Cecily R. Itkoff.

 1940 - The Robert and Cecelia Frank Residence, 96 East Woodland Road, Pittsburgh PA.
 Designed with Walter Gropius.
 Commissioned in 1939 after the Franks visited Gropius' house in Lincoln MA.
 12,000-sf, complete with a dining room that seats 24 people, curved glass facade, five terraces, nine bedrooms, 13 bathrooms and a 40x20 indoor swimming pool.
 Deeded to their son Alan I. W. Frank.
 Website.
 Photos by Joe Marinaro and Pete Copeland.